Octopus Apollo VCT

 Natterbox (largest investment)

-Established in 2010, Natterbox is a cloud-based telephony system which provides solutions to common call centre problems.
+Established in 2010, Natterbox is a cloud-based telephony system that provides solutions to common call centre problems.

 By operating through a cloud-based system, Natterbox removes the need for expensive IT and phone infrastructure allowing businesses to easily scale without upgrading servers.
 The software can also integrate into most Client Relationship Management (CRM) programs, enabling automatic call capturing and information recording.

 For the VCT’s investment team, this is a great example of the type of company it targets.
 The business is growing fast, it has a strong management team and a relatively consistent recurring revenue base.

 Octopus Apollo VCT first invested £5 million in March 2018 to increase sales and improve product development.
 Since then, reported revenues have grown considerably, up by 42% in 2019 and the company has opened a US office to expand its target audience.
 Apollo VCT has provided follow-on funding in March 2019 and March 2020, bringing the total investment to date to £10.5 million.
-The holding is currently valued at £16.9 million and accounts for 12% of the net assets of the VCT.
+The holding is currently valued at £16.9 million and accounts for 12% of the net assets of the VCT (July 2020).
 Past performance is not a guide to the future.